jjoselv/react-api-consumer/README.md

 It will load the users in batches, displaying a loading indicator for the meantime.

-The configuration for the application can be edited at [config.ts](./src/config.ts)
+The configuration for the application can be edited at [config.ts](./src/config.ts).

+A live demo of the application can be seen [here](https://react-api-consumer.vercel.app/).

 ## Available Scripts